ranfysvalle02/mdb-gnome/README.md

 - **The Admin Panel (The Control Tower)**: This is the magic.
 As an admin, you can log in to `/admin` and see a list of all your "experiments."
 You can "Activate" or "Deactivate" them, set them to require login, or configure their data-sharing rules.
 You can even upload entire experiments `.zip` files from the Admin Panel, letting g.nome push your code to Backblaze B2 seamlessly.

-And now, if you place a `manifest.json` in any `/experiments/<slug>/` folder, g.nome will read it on startup and automatically create a matching DB entry if none exists—so local experiments "just work," no tedious config required.
+And now, if you place a `manifest.json` in any `/experiments/<slug>/` folder, g.nome will automatically discover it on startup and create a matching database entry if none exists.
+If the manifest specifies `"status": "active"`, it will even update existing "draft" entries to "active"—so local experiments "just work," no tedious config required.

 This immediately solves the maintenance and authentication problem.
 But the real power comes from how it solves the data problem.